Dirac-Bergmann algorithm and canonical quantization of $k$-essence cosmology: Conclusions

 The relation of the $u$ and $v$ coordinates to the original $\phi$ and $X$ variables, as well as the form of the classical solution, can severely affect the positioning of the classical singularity.
 In the toy model under consideration it corresponded to $X=0$ (in actual inflationary scenarios these would not be the starting point), and through the chosen transformation it was mapped to $u\rightarrow +u_{max}$.
 As we have seen, extremely different results are obtained depending on where the wave function is enforced to vanish, which suggests that not all quantum boundary conditions yield a physically plausible classical universe.

 Although the situation can be quite involved even for simple potentials, in a future investigation, we plan to extend this analysis to reveal a possible deeper interaction between singularity avoidance and the qualitative behavior of the probability density, especially in what regards phantom crossing.
+An additional interesting direction would be the investigation of singular points of the minisuperspace, possibly related to phase-space degeneracies observed in theories with nontypical kinetic terms \cite{fin1,fin2,fin3,fin4}.